Our place in the health system

-Medsafe decides which medicines are safe and effective for New Zealanders to use and that they have undergone quality manufacturing processes (often called ‘medicines regulation’).
-We usually consider a medicine or device for funding only after approval by Medsafe (but there can be good reasons for departing from usual practice).
+Medsafe decides which medicines, related products and medical devices are safe and effective for New Zealanders to use.
+They check that these products meet standards of quality, safety and efficacy.
+We usually consider a medicine or related product for funding only after approval by Medsafe (but there can be good reasons for funding an unapproved medicine).

 New Zealand Health Partnerships Ltd